Papers

 Concluding Thoughts

 The results gleaned from this research are both remarkable and promising, showing a clear path towards improving LLMs' performance on math reasoning tasks.
 With enhanced model decision-making facilitated by the combined efforts of MCTS and an energy function, LLMs can more accurately navigate the complexities of mathematics.
-The versatility of the proposed methods—negating the need for task-specific adjustments or extensive model retraining—marks a significant advancement in our tools for unleashing the potential of language models for analytical reasoning.
+The versatility of the proposed methods—negating the need for task-specific adjustments or extensive model retraining—marks a significant advancement in our tools for unleashing the potential of LLMs for analytical reasoning.